artsasse/fedkan/README.md

-# fedkan
+# An evaluation of federated Kolmogorov-Arnold Networks (KANs)

-An evaluation of federated Kolmogorov-Arnold Networks (KANs)
+Check the paper on ArXiv: https://arxiv.org/abs/2410.08961v1